-The Sewing Garage is a textile design studio based in St. Petersburg, FL.
+The Sewing Garage is a textile design studio based in Tarpon Springs, FL.

 I learned to sew at an early age from my mother, although she says I got my creative talent from her two sisters: my Aunt Charlotte (an artist) and my Aunt Pauline (a quilter, knitter and crochetter).
 At the local rec center, I took a beginning sewing class and still remember the ruffled patchwork pillow I made.
 I enjoyed sewing in Home Economics in middle school, making puppets and a pretend chocolate cake with icing.
 In high school, I continued to practice my sewing skills, making garments for myself, including jean skirts, shorts, and even my prom dress.